Red Collar Rescue & Recovery

 Quick Action Steps

-Taking proactive steps when your dog is missing is so important to your ultimate recovery efforts.
 Following these 5 Action Steps to get started on your rescue search.

 FLYER best practices